Warrington loses featherweight world title to Lopez

 Warrington's future is now uncertain, with victory expected to have led to lucrative fights abroad.

-This was the first time he had taken to the ring after beating Spain's Kiko Martinez with a seventh-round stoppage nine months ago to win back the belt he had first held between 2018 and January 2021.
+This was the first time Warrington had taken to the ring since beating Spain's Kiko Martinez with a seventh-round stoppage nine months ago to win back the belt he had first held between 2018 and January 2021.

 Warrington won that contest despite sustaining a broken jaw during the bout and the Englishman had been out of the ring since to recuperate.